About the School of Professional And Career Education

 Dr. Barry Brock

-Dr. Barry J. Brock is an Academic Coordinator and Assistant Professor of Health Services Administration, and an Assistant Academic Coordinator of Professional Administration for Barry University’s School of Professional And Career Education.
+Dr. Barry J. Brock is an Academic Coordinator and Associate Professor of Health Services Administration for Barry University's School of Professional And Career Education.
 Dr. Brock has been with Barry University since 1993, where he developed the undergraduate Health Services Administration program, and assisted in the development of both the professional administration undergraduate and graduate programs.
-He had also held teaching appointments with the University of Central Florida, Nova Southeastern University, and Seminole Community College.
+He had also previously held teaching appointments with the University of Central Florida, Nova Southeastern University, and Seminole Community College before joining Barry University.

-In addition to his scholastic work, Dr. Brock has over twenty years of experience in health services administration with major organizations such as HCA, Orlando Regional Health System, and DCH Health System.
+In addition to his work with the US Navy, Dr. Brock has over twenty years of experience in health services administration, human resources, and marketing with major organizations such as HCA, Orlando Regional Health System, and DCH Health System.
 He has a Doctor of Education and Master of Public Administration, both with health systems specializations, and has completed the Center for Health Studies Executive Management Program.

 Dr. Alvaro Carreras